sarahidriss/stoneham-zoning/README.md

 ## How to use it

-- By default, the map opens to a comparison view, but you can toggle at the top to switch to the current & proposed maps, as well.
+- By default, the map opens to a comparison view, but you can toggle at the top to switch to current or proposed maps.
-- Proposed changes are outlined in red.
+- Proposed changes are outlined in red in comparison view.
-- You can click any colored shape on the map to see zone details.
-When in comparison view, it will show both the current and proposed zones.
+- Click any colored shape on the map to see zone details.
+When in comparison view, it shows both current and proposed zones.
-- In the left panel, select or deselect legend items to control whether they appear on the map, or get factored into comparison.
+- In the left panel, select or deselect legend items to control whether they appear on the map.
+Deselected zones don't get factored into comparisons.
 - By default, I deselected the "overlay" zones from the current map and comparison views, as I found the underlying zones were more important.
 You are welcome to choose whichever layers you wish to show.
 - If you can't find your address on the map, search for your street address in the top right.
-Beneath the search you'll see the current and proposed zones for that address, and the map will shift and drop a pin at that address.
+Beneath the search you'll see the current and proposed zones for that address, and the map will shift and drop a pin for you.
-- You may collapse the left navigation to create more space to explore the map.
+- Collapse the left navigation to create more space to explore the map.
-- There's no mobile version yet.
+- There's no mobile version yet!

 ## Data sources